Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

 \subsubsection{\textbf{MobileViT}}

-MobileViT integrates the efficiency of MobileNets approaches with the representational power of Vision Transformers, resulting in a lightweight yet robust model suitable for mobile and resource-constrained environments \cite{mehta2110mobilevit}.
-Data was resized to 256$\times$256, center-cropped to 224$\times$224, randomly horizontally flipped, and normalized.
-The MobileViT model was created using the \texttt{transformers} library with pre-trained weights, modified for mosquito species classification.
-The model was trained using the Adam optimizer (learning rate 0.0001) and cross-entropy loss for ten epochs with batch size 32.
-The architecture of the MobileViT model applied in this work is shown in Figure~\ref{fig:mvt}.
+MobileViT combines the efficiency of MobileNets with the representational power of Vision Transformers, making it ideal for mobile and resource-constrained environments~\cite{mehta2110mobilevit}.
+This lightweight model was pre-trained and fine-tuned for mosquito species classification.
+Image preprocessing included resizing, center-cropping, and applying random augmentations to improve generalization.
+The MobileViT model was trained using the Adam optimizer with a learning rate of 0.0001 and cross-entropy loss for ten epochs with a batch size of 32.